shimlab/BLAZE/README.md

 **Note:**
 1. Putative barcodes are the 16nt sequence after the identifed 10X adaptor within each read without correction for any basecalling errors.
-2. This module processes individual FASTQ files in the input folder with separate CPUs to achieve multiprocessing.
-This means that multiprocessing will NOT work if the input folder contains only one large FASTQ file.
-Splitting is recommended in this case.

 ## Citing BLAZE